 He is a member of the Graduate Faculty and serves on thesis and dissertation committees in Intermedia Programs, the M.A. in Interdisciplinary Studies program, and the Interdisciplinary Ph.D. program.
 He was director of the McGillicuddy Humanities Center at the University of Maine from 2012-2014 and currently serves on its Faculty Advisory Board.

-Before coming to UMaine he worked as a journalist, taught in the Expository Writing Program at Harvard University, served as the Joanne Leonhardt Cassullo Assistant Professor of Art History at Roanoke College, and was awarded a Research Fellowship from the National Endowment for the Humanities Research Fellow in 2005-2006.
+Before coming to UMaine, Professor Wolff worked as a journalist, taught in the Expository Writing Program at Harvard University, and served as the Joanne Leonhardt Cassullo Assistant Professor of Art History at Roanoke College in Virginia.
+He was a National Endowment for the Humanities Research Fellow in 2005-2006.